Kostas Karyotakis: Biography

-Karyotakis gave existential depth as well as a tragic dimension to the emotional nuances and melancholic tones of the neo-Symbolist and new-Romantic poetry of the time.
+Karyotakis gave existential depth as well as a tragic dimension to the emotional nuances and melancholic tones of the neo-Symbolist and neo-Romantic poetry of the time.
 With a rare clarity of spirit and penetrating vision, he captures and conveys with poetic daring the climate of dissolution and the impasses of his generation, as well as the traumas of his own inner spiritual world.

 Early life

 Karyotakis was born in Tripoli, Greece, his father's occupation as a county engineer resulted in his early childhood and teenage years being spent in various places, following his family's successive moves around the Greek cities, including Argostoli, Lefkada, Larisa, Kalamata, Athens and Chania.
 He started publishing poetry in various magazines for children in 1912.
 It is solely rife speculation that he had felt deeply betrayed that a girl he had cared for in Hania in 1913 had married and sent him into melancholy.

 After receiving his degree from the Athens School of Law and Political Sciences, in 1917, he did not pursue a career as a lawyer.
 Karyotakis became a clerk in the Prefecture of Thessaloniki.
 However, he greatly disliked his work and could not tolerate the bureaucracy of the state, which he wrote about often in his poems.
 His prose piece Catharsis ('purification') is characteristic of this.
-For this reason he would often be removed from his posts and transferred to other locations in Greece.
-During these removals he became familiar with the boredom and misery of the country during World War I.
+For this reason, he would often be removed from his posts and transferred to other locations in Greece.
+During these removals, he became familiar with the boredom and misery of the country during World War I.